 3. Principal’s signature.
 Please ask your building principal to sign and confirm the work of the grant is consistent with the district’s teaching and learning goals.

-4. Submit the application as an email attachment or print out and mail to our office.
+4. Submit the application as an email attachment to firstname.lastname@example.org.

 The Innovative Teaching & Learning Grant is a broad based grant available for only the first two years of a program.
 It is designed to encourage teachers to try innovative “outside the box” teaching ideas that are consistent with OSD Curriculum Guidelines.
 Grants may be used to support collaborative teaching situations in which teachers are teaming to leverage efficiencies, create unique learning opportunities, or share resources and materials.
 Grants may also be used to support increased interest in science, math, and technology through the acquisition of related equipment and materials.
 Grants may be used to expand foreign language opportunities.
 Additionally, grants may be used to support student learning outside of the school day or to help fund field trips during or after the school day.